Guerriacan/sprig-tower-defense/README.md

 # sprig-tower-defense
 a tower defense game running on sprig

-Move the cursor with wash
+Move the cursor with wasd
 Buy/sell tank to defend yourself with i